sercanio/homepage/README.md

 ### Meta

 Every MDX document should have this meta section on the top of document. only 'image' is optional.
+When you add related articles, it is simple, the title of the article, and the url.
+The url is simply name of mdx file: /name-of-mdx-file/

 ```text
 ---